 - Fundraising director.
 This person is primarily responsible for all your marketing and fundraising efforts.

-Keep in mind that hiring is expensive.
-It can cost a lot of money to recruit someone to your team, and even more to keep them on staff and pay their salaries accordingly.
+Keep in mind that recruiting team members and paying their salaries is expensive.
 To mitigate this, you might consider the different resources for your nonprofit to outsource certain positions.
 This solution can help save finances while ensuring you have an expert on your team.
-For instance, consider outsourcing your:

-Nonprofits require a lot of planning.
-Before you start, you’ll need to create a plan that will help you get up and running and another plan specifically to raise money.
-Then, after you’re established, you’ll need another plan to grow larger and to better meet the needs of your community.
+Starting a nonprofit requires a lot of planning.
+Create an initial plan that will help you get up and running and another plan to raise money in the short term.
+After you’re established, you’ll need to develop a long-term plan to expand your offerings and better meet the needs of your community.

 Jon Osterburg has spent the last nine years helping more than 100 nonprofits around the world with their finances as a leader at Jitasa.